|RMANJ Average||National Average (SART)|

 Delivering Global Fertility Care

 Infertility knows no boundaries.
-Whether you’re from Manhattan or Madrid, the dream of having a family sometimes needs a little help to be a reality.
+Whether you’re from Manhattan, Orlando, San Francisco, or even Madrid, the dream of having a family sometimes needs a little help to be a reality.

 We proudly announce the merger of IVI and RMANJ, two global experts leading the way in reproductive medicine research and care, to create IVI-RMA Global, the largest and most successful global fertility networks providing assisted reproduction and related services effective April 1, 2017